ShIft32l/IBM-QRadar-Network-Hierarchy/README.md

 ## API Reference:

-This are the API endpoints that are used in the script.
+These are the API endpoints that are used in the script.

 #### GET network_hierarchy: Retrieves the staged network hierarchy.